Liberdus/validator-cli/README.md

 If you encounter issues:

 1. Ensure all prerequisites are correctly installed.
-2. Verify the symlink to the Shardeum repository is correct.
+2. Verify the symlink to the Liberdus repository is correct.
 3. Check for any error messages in the CLI output.
-4. Consult the Shardeum community resources for support.
+4. Consult the Liberdus community resources for support.

 ## Contributing

-We welcome contributions to the Shardeum Validator CLI!
+We welcome contributions to the Liberdus Validator CLI!
 Please adhere to our [code of conduct](./CODE_OF_CONDUCT.md) when participating in our community.
 To contribute:

 1. Fork the repository
 2. Create a feature branch